MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/pass-dynamics-365-data-page-parameter-ribbon-actions.md

-## Client Context information
+## Other Context information
  In addition to data values, you can retrieve client context information by using [\<CrmParameter\>](https://msdn.microsoft.com/library/gg309332.aspx).
 You can use the following options as the value for the `CrmParameter` element: `OrgName`, `OrgLcid`, and `UserLcid`.

  For a `<Url>` action, you can also use the `PassParams` attribute to include contextual information.

- `Value` options `PrimaryEntityTypeName` and `FirstPrimaryItemId` provide information for an entity record.
+ The `Value` options `PrimaryEntityTypeName` and `FirstPrimaryItemId` provide information for an entity record.
 You can use `PrimaryItemIds` for a `HomepageGrid` ribbon to get a list of all the displayed items.

 ### See also
  [Customize the Ribbon for Microsoft Dynamics 365](customize-commands-ribbon.md)